Pelham Horton Box: By Paraguayan nationalists

-Whether Warren believed this himself is not clear; anyway it is contrary to the thesis of Box's book.
+Whether Warren thought so himself is doubtful, but anyway it is contrary to the explicit thesis of Box's book.
 Box did mention, as was the fact, that the Paraguayan government itself had cited the attitude of the Buenos Aires press as one of the official grounds for declaring war on Argentina.
 That the Uruguayan government by secret manoeuvring tried to persuade Paraguay to make war on Buenos Aires, Box demonstrated in Chapter VI of his book.
 Not only had Box the documents to prove it; the Paraguayan government itself publicised the diplomatic intrigues in order to embarrass the Uruguayans.
 López may or may not have been influenced by this campaign, but Box did not claim he was duped.

 Coda: Box and Paraguay's "state socialism"

 Very occasionally, Box writes a passage in an unmistakably Marxist vein.
 For example, he thus described the regime of José Gaspar Rodríguez de Francia (1766-1840), founder of the Paraguayan state, whose official designation was Perpetual Dictator of the Republic:

 Commenting on this passage, Pablo Max Ynsfrán said that it did not correspond to the social reality of Paraguay of the time.
-Nevertheless it prefigured a line of 'revisionist' scholarship that was influential in the mid-20th century.
+Nevertheless, it prefigured a line of 'revisionist' scholarship that was influential in the mid-20th century.

 "In bald outline", wrote David Rock, "this interpretation stresses the progressiveness of the Paraguayan state before the war.
 With its weak landed class and insignificant church, its precocious railroads and incipient industrial economy, its disdain for foreign trade and drive toward economic self-sufficiency, Paraguay has been characterized as following a course toward a burst of nondependent development.
-The war, however, cut short and destroyed these trends, dooming Paraguay to become an anarchic backwater, the prey of Brazilian and Argentine liberals and their imperialist backers in Europe"..
+The war, however, cut short and destroyed these trends, dooming Paraguay to become an anarchic backwater, the prey of Brazilian and Argentine liberals and their imperialist backers in Europe".
 Thus, the Great Soviet Encyclopedia defined the Paraguayan War as "a war of aggression waged by Brazil, Argentina, and Uruguay against Paraguay between 1864 and 1870.
 Great Britain, France, and the USA — seeking unhindered access for their capital in Paraguay — furthered the unleashing of a war that had long been planned by Brazilian slaveowners and the Argentinian bourgeois landowning elite".